ThePurpleOne/TerminalPong/README.md

-Basic pong game to learn CPP basics
+Basic implementation of Pong game, made in CPP to learn the language.